Leander-van-Boven/D28-Tragedy_of_the_Commons/docs/README.md

 ```bash
 python3 sim.py run
 ```
-This assumes that this command is run from the base folder of the repository {:.figcaption}
+This assumes that this command is run from the base folder of the repository.
+{:.figcaption}

 ### Important Command-line Arguments
 To change a the parameter of the model the `--param [parameter]=[value]` or `-p [parameter]=[value]` argument can be used

 > Refer to [Parameters](/pages/parameters) for a listing of all parameters per submodule

+### Interesting Scenarios to run
+NEEDS CONTENT